The Family Business Management Handbook

 The Complete Resource for Building and Managing a Family-Owned Company

-The Family Business Management Handbook is dedicated to helping business owners manage the complex interaction between family and enterprise as they strive to create a more efficient, profitable and harmonious company.
-The 120-page Handbook is a comprehensive "how-to" manual that distills the best advice of an array of top-flight experts and real-life family business managers.
+is dedicated to helping business owners manage the complex interaction between family and enterprise as they strive to create a more efficient, profitable and harmonious company.
+The 120-page Handbook is a comprehensive “how-to” manual that distills the best advice of an array of top-flight experts and real-life family business managers.
 The selections have been carefully culled from the pages of Family Business, the quarterly magazine written exclusively for family business owners and the professionals who serve them.

 I. Leadership